jordanj2k00/chess-coach/README.md

-# chess-coach# ♟ Liquid Grave Chess Coach
+# ♟ Liquid Grave Chess Coach

 A personalized chess training app that adapts to your playstyle, teaches your repertoire, and analyzes your games in real time.